Proxiweb/PersonaBundle/README.md

 ```
 After this script, include the script `persona_auth.js` provided with this bundle.
 You can use the stylesheet `persona-buttons.css` to style login and logout button.

+###5.Demo page
 PersonaBundle provides a demo page at /persona/demo.
 It uses assetic, so if you wants load this page, you have to add PersonaBundle to Assetic's bundles parameter.
+Create a user foo@bar.org with FOSUserBundle, signin with your mail, validate your email if this is the fiorst time you use Persona, enjoy.